For more detailed information, please change to the German version of this website.

 Please note that the application process runs exclusively through the TU Berlin and is therefore subject to a different procedure.

-Master's degree applicants who have completed their first professional degree (usually Bachelor's degree) at a foreign university or who are about to complete their Bachelor's degree in an EU member state and who apply with an ECTS certificate submit their application online uni-assist e.V. for a preliminary examination.
-Please refer to our website for information.
+Master's degree applicants who have completed their first university degree (usually Bachelor's degree) at a foreign university or who are about to complete their Bachelor's degree in the European Higher Education Area and apply with an ECTS certificate submit their application online uni-assist e.V. for a preliminary examination.
+Please refer to TU website for information.

 The following documents must be attached to the application: